Traffic Rules and Regulations

 License Plate Recognition (LPR) will be used to enforce traffic and parking regulations on campus in conjunction with parking permits.
 License plates and permits will be used to identify drivers.
 Vehicle license plates must be registered with Parking Services AND added to a current parking permit.

 Parking Services is located in the Beta/Gamma Commons-Police Building, 290 Jaguar Blvd.
 The entrance for Parking Services is located on the South side of the building.
 Office hours are 7:30 A.M. - 4:30 P.M.
 Monday - Friday.
 Many parking transactions and inquiries, including permits, citation payments and appeals, etc. may be found on our website.

 The University of South Alabama assumes no liability for damages to or loss of any vehicle or vehicle contents while parked on or in operation on University property.

 USA Police Officers are authorized to issue citations for traffic and parking violations.
 All sworn officers have completed the Minimum Standards of Peace Officers for the State of Alabama (A.P.O.S.T. certification).
 University Police have full arrest powers granted by the State of Alabama (Title 16-55-10).
 Standard rules of the road for the city, county, and state will be observed on campus.
-Vehicles are to be parked in a designated parking space only (within lined spaces).

-The speed limit on campus roadways is 20/30 MPH (as posted) and 15 MPH in parking areas.
+The speed limit on campus roadways is 20/25 MPH (as posted) and 15 MPH in parking areas.